avinabhsingh/cypress-docs/01-what-is-cypress.md

 ## ✨ Key Features of Cypress

 #### ✅ 1.
 End-to-End Testing Made Easy
-Cypress is purpose-built for end-to-end testing — simulating user actions like clicks, inputs, and navigation — ensuring your application behaves as expected.
+Cypress simplifies end-to-end testing by simulating real user interactions such as clicks, form inputs, navigation, and much more.
+Helping ensure your application functions correctly.

 #### ✅ 2.
 JavaScript-Based Testing
-Tests are written in **JavaScript or TypeScript**, making Cypress accessible to front-end developers using frameworks like **React**, **Angular**, or **Vue**.
+Tests are written in **JavaScript** or **TypeScript**, making Cypress accessible to front-end developers using frameworks like **React**, **Angular**, or **Vue**.

 #### ✅ 3.
 Real-Time Reloading
 Cypress provides real-time reloading of tests and application code  instantly as you save changes, boosting your development feedback loop and overall productivity.